wanyan12345/LGP_YOLO/README.md

 Thanks for you browsing!

-[Notice}:Due to the limit of github,if you want the weight file of LGP_YOLO,please click here:
+[Notice]:Due to the limit of github,if you want the weight file of LGP_YOLO,please click here:

 links：https://pan.baidu.com/s/1N1SO_z68VA08yMILHsa8Lg?pwd=tmzv